DuartePombo/MLfromScratch/README.md

 # MLfromScratch

-Just some machine learning algorithms from scratch for study purposes
+Some machine learning algorithms from scratch for study purposes.